AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 The UI and logic structure are as follows:

-- `Forward EaseChatMultipleSelectMenuView`: Bottom menu view.
+- `Forward EaseChatMultipleSelectMenuView`: The bottom menu view.
-- `Forward EaseChatMessageMultipleSelectController`: Handles UI layout changes (hiding/showing `EaseChatInputMenu` in `EaseChatLayout`) and logic for forwarding and deleting.
+- `Forward EaseChatMessageMultipleSelectController`: Handles the UI layout changes (hiding/showing `EaseChatInputMenu` in `EaseChatLayout`) and logic for forwarding and deleting.
 - `Forward EaseChatMessageMultiSelectHelper`: The message selection helper class used to record the selected message information and provide acquisition methods.

 The message forwarding feature is enabled by default.
 That is, the default value of `enableSendCombineMessage` in `EaseChatConfig` is `true`.
-To disable this feature, set it to `false`.
+To disable, set it to `false`.
 The sample code is as follows:

 ```kotlin
 EaseIM.getConfig()?.chatConfig?.enableSendCombineMessage